Dorena–Hickman Ferry

 The Dorena–Hickman Ferry is a ferry across the Mississippi River between Dorena, Missouri and Hickman, Kentucky.
 A single boat takes vehicular traffic across the river seven days a week during daylight hours.
 Missouri Route 77 connects to the Missouri side while Kentucky Route 1354 connects to the Kentucky side.

-It provides the only direct road connection between the two states' mainlands; however, they are indirectly connected at Cairo, Illinois via US 60/US 62 over the Cairo Mississippi River Bridge and the Cairo Ohio River Bridge, both just above the mouth of the Ohio River.
-Nonetheless, since the Ohio is the historic division between the upper & lower parts of the Mississippi, this ferry is the farthest-upstream crossing of the Lower Mississippi; the two Cairo bridges are the farthest-downstream crossings of the Upper Mississippi and the Ohio, respectively.
+It provides the only direct road connection between the two states' mainlands.
+However, they are indirectly connected at Cairo, Illinois via US 60/US 62 over the Cairo Mississippi River Bridge and the Cairo Ohio River Bridge, both just above the mouth of the Ohio River.
+Nonetheless, since the Ohio is the historic division between the upper and lower parts of the Mississippi, this ferry is the furthest-upstream crossing of the Lower Mississippi.
+The two Cairo bridges are the furthest-downstream crossings of the Upper Mississippi and the Ohio, respectively.